-As per the contours, more minima are concentrated around the 300-450 ms range for frame sizes.
-The previously chosen frame sizes above 400 ms are now no longer producing minimal objective values, as they would be penalized by the regularization parameter.
+As per the contours, more minima are concentrated around the 300-400 ms range for frame sizes.
+The previously chosen frame sizes above 400 ms are now no longer producing minimal objective values.

 Further results in Fig 13 show how the average objective values change with regards to the frame size, for the regularized joint objective.
-With no regularization in the learning process, the larger frame sizes at 700 ms or above tend to have lower objective values, which corresponds to previous results.
-With regularization added, lower frame sizes are favoured, leading to a lowest average objective value at a size of 350 ms, as shown in Fig 14.
+With no regularization in the learning process, the larger frame sizes at 500, 700 or 800 ms tend to have lower objective values, which corresponds to previous results.
+With regularization added, lower frame sizes are favoured, leading to a lowest average objective value at a size of 350 ms.